WillShirley1208/will/source/_posts/golang learn.md

 | **Performance**       | Efficient, ideal for both I/O-bound and CPU-bound tasks | Efficient for I/O-bound, not CPU-bound tasks     |
 | **Error Handling**    | Requires manual management via channels or sync         | Propagates through `await`/event loop            |

+**1. Scheduling:**

+**Goroutines:** In Go, a goroutine is a lightweight thread that runs concurrently with other goroutines in the same process.
+The scheduler of the operating system determines which goroutine to run next.

+ **Coroutines:** In Python, a coroutine is an asynchronous function that can suspend its execution at specific points and resume from there later.
+Coroutines are scheduled by the runtime environment (e.g., CPython) itself.

+**2. Context switching:**

+ **Goroutines:** In Go, context switching between goroutines is relatively cheap because goroutines share the same memory space as their parent process.

+ **Coroutines:** In Python, context switching between coroutines can be more expensive because each coroutine has its own stack and local variables.

+**3. Yielding control:**

+ **Goroutines:** Go's goroutines do not have a concept of yielding control to another goroutine or task.
+Once a goroutine is scheduled, it runs until completion.

+ **Coroutines:** Python coroutines can yield control to other coroutines using the `yield` keyword, allowing them to suspend and resume their execution at specific points.

+**4. Looping:**

+ **Goroutines:** Go's goroutines do not have a loop mechanism like Python's coroutines.
+Goroutines must be scheduled manually using `runtime.Gosched()` or other scheduling APIs.

+ **Coroutines:** Python coroutines can use loops, such as `for` loops, to iterate over data and switch between different coroutine implementations.

+**5. Error handling:**

+ **Goroutines:** Go's goroutines handle errors internally when a panic occurs.
+The parent process receives the error through the `main` function.

+ **Coroutines:** Python coroutines can also handle errors, but they typically use exceptions or try-except blocks to manage errors.

+**6. Global variables:**

+ **Goroutines:** Go's goroutines do not have access to global variables by default.
+They must be passed explicitly using channels or shared data structures.

+ **Coroutines:** Python coroutines can access global variables, but it's generally recommended to avoid sharing mutable state between coroutines.